garyfleming/continuous-entropy/continuous-entropy.md

 # **Problem**
 ## Runtime Rot

 ^ Now Nigel's system ran on some old green screen runtime.
 It was obscure, even for the time.
 Moving it forward was extremely difficult.
-You might this this wouldn't affect you, but...
+You might think this wouldn't affect you, but...
 I think it does

 ---